The Neck, Bruny Island

 The Neck our next stop, is an isthmus of land which connects the north and south of Bruny.
 You can take the stairs up to the top of the lookout for a spectacular 360 degree view.

-First stop on the southern end of the island is Bruny Island Chocolate Company where you can purchase some of their famous Bruny Island Fudge.
+After all that exercise you we stop at Bruny Island Chocolate Company where you can purchase some of their famous Bruny Island Fudge.

 Last stop before the ferry is Bruny Island House of Whisky who make their own delicious Single Malt Whisky, Trappers Hut and also provide tastings and sales for over 110 of Tasmania’s best whiskies.